2026 NAI Summit Spotlight Speakers

 • Bhavna Changrani

-Attorney in the Division of Privacy and Identity Protection
+Attorney, Division of Privacy and Identity Protection

 Federal Trade Commission